TimTinkers/Palm/README.md

 ## References
 The following resources are important references for the information presented in this project:
+0. The Palm Cockatoo image is the work of [Dick Daniels](http://carolinabirds.org/), released [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+1. [ERC-721](http://erc721.org/), a good primer on the developing Ethereum standard.
 1. [Valve Networking Guide](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking), an excellent primer on multiplayer game networking with specifics for Valve titles.
 2. [Ethereum Transaction Rate](https://etherscan.io/chart/tx), as of 4/25/2018 the rate peaked at 1,349,890 transactions on 1/4/2018.
 3. [Battle Royale Tick Rates](https://www.youtube.com/watch?v=u0dWDFDUF8s), an analysis of the tick rates in several multiplayer games of the battle royale genre.